 · The date of the offence and the bylaw name and section of the offence

-You may make payment at the front desk on the main floor of City Hall during normal business hours.
+Payment may be made at the front desk on the main floor of City Hall during normal business hours.

 Failure To Pay